-Tax credits mystify many Americans, if only because it's hard to know which ones they qualify for and why.
-They're worth having because they provide meaningful savings on a filer’s overall tax contribution and in some cases lead to a tax refund.
+For many Americans, it can be difficult to know which tax credits they qualify for and why.
+But tax credits are worth having because they provide meaningful savings on a filer’s overall tax contribution and, in some cases, lead to an increased tax refund.

-One of the most beneficial credits for families with low or moderate incomes is the Earned Income Tax Credit (EITC).
-It was established to offset the burden of Social Security taxes and provide an incentive to work.
-Experts of financial planning and taxes recommend all filers explore their eligibility for receiving the EITC.
+One of the most beneficial and refundable tax credits for families with low or moderate incomes is the Earned Income Tax Credit (EITC).

 1. Eligibility is limited to low-to-moderate income earners